pnrobinson/biohackathon-projects-2021/projects/36/bhxiv/paper.md

   db-data:
   pgadmin-data:
 ```
-The yaml contains the instructions to create the postgres container and a tool for administration connected to it.
+The yaml file contains the instructions for creating the postgres container and a tool for administration connected to it.
 In order to generate the container:
 ```
 docker-compose up
 ```
-Then after logging in to the administrattion tool at http://localhost:8081 it must be created a db called "synthea10" and inside it two schema named "cdm_synthea10" and "native".
+Then after logging in to the administrattion tool at http://localhost:8081 it must be created a db called "synthea10" and inside it two schemas named "cdm_synthea10" and "native".

 In the third step we chose the athena site[^4] to donwload the vocabularies.
 Accepting all the default vocabularies resulted in a zip file of over 4 GB and an error later in the fourth step.
 Reducing the vocabularies zip file dimension under 3 GB solved the issue.

-The next step is the actual population of the postgresql db just created with the synthetic data generated in the first step.
+The next step is the actual population of the postgreSQL db just created with the synthetic data generated in the first step.
 The command to execute is:
 ```
 Rscript loader_all_master.r
 ```